 Even if you don't have a diagnosis of OCD, you can still try behavioral treatments to curb your nail biting.
 This may includecognitive behavioral therapy, where you explore feelings and behaviors and seek new ways of behaving in order to change a particular feeling or unwanted habit.
 You might also try meditation, yoga, or exercise as a distraction from the urge to bite.
 And remember that what works for one person may not for the next, so be sure to try multiple strategies – or a combination of strategies – to help you kick the biting habit.

 Finally, some nail biters have found relief through hypnosis.
 Typically, you'll be taught the patient cues so your subconscious mind can make your conscious mind aware of the habit.
 You'll also learn how to eliminate the compulsion to bite and how to relax more in general.

 If you try one or more of these tips, you may look down one day to realize that you no longer have to be ashamed of your nails.
-For more on beauty and hygiene, check out the links on the next page.
+For more on beauty and hygiene, check out the links below.

 - Acto Dermoto-Venereologica.
 "Onychophagia as a Spectrum of Obsessive-compulsive Disorder."
 (Feb 4, 2012) http://www.medicaljournals.se/acta/content/?doi=10.2340/00015555-0646&html=1